 15. 4 in annexe, plus 4 self-catering cottages.

-3 lounges, TV room, 2 bars, dining room, tearoom, no Wi-Fi, 2-acre grounds, 200 yds from lake (private foreshore, fishing), walking, sailing, climbing, riding, golf nearby, unsuitable for disabled.
+3 lounges, TV room, 2 bars, dining room, tea room, Wi-Fi in cottages only, 2-acre grounds, 200 yds from lake (private foreshore, fishing), walking, sailing, climbing, riding, golf nearby, unsuitable for disabled.

 allowed in some bedrooms (£4 per night charge), not in public rooms.

 per person D,B&B £104.
 1-night bookings sometimes refused.